-5. Self/Parent Referrals: If a student/athlete, as well as parent(s)/guardian(s) with their children, seek assistance to deal with a tobacco, drug or alcohol problem by self-referral to their Coach, Teacher, Principal and/or Athletic Director prior to being accused of school rule violations or criminal misconduct, and agrees to follow recommendations for treatment, the athlete will be denied participation in one (1) season contest.
+Self/Parent Referrals: If a student/athlete, as well as parent(s)/guardian(s) with their children, seek assistance to deal with a tobacco, drug or alcohol problem by self-referral to their Coach, Teacher, Principal and/or Athletic Director prior to being accused of school rule violations or criminal misconduct, and agrees to follow recommendations for treatment, the athlete will be denied participation in one (1) season contest.
 The referral will be considered a "first offense" for purposes of the substance abuse policy.
-Any subsequent refusal or failure to follow requirements of an approved treatment program will be considered a "second offense".
+Any subsequent refusal or failure to follow requirements of an approved treatment program will be considered a "second offense."
 The cost of assessment, treatment, rehabilitation or counseling shall be the responsibility of the student/parent/guardian.
-If a student is observed or it has been verified the student may not use a self-referral more than one time in middle school and high school.
+If a student is observed or it has been verified the student has violated the policy prior to the self-referral, the policy violations will be enforced.
+A student may not use a self-referral more than one time in middle school and high school.

-DEFINITION OF TERMS

-- 1. Extracurricular: Extracurricular activities are those out-of-class pursuits which may or may not be associated with a specific class, in which students enjoy freedom in selection and participation and which carries no grade or academic credit. - 2.
-Possess: Possession includes, without limitation, retention on the student's person without any attempt to distribute.
-This not only includes articles being found on one's person, but also in purses, wallets, backpacks, lockers, desks or vehicles on school property. - Show Signs of Use or Consumption: Signs of use or consumption may include behavioral observations such as uncoordinated physical movement, slurred speech, etc. Signs may also include physical manifestations such as alcohol on breath, dilated pupils, etc., regardless of whether there are any observable behavioral changes. - 4.
-Distribute: Distribution includes, without limitation, delivering, selling, offering to sell, giving as gift, passing, or sharing. - 5.
-Mind/Mood Altering Substances: Mind/mood altering substances shall include all alcoholic beverages, all pills, and all other drugs or other substances which may have the effect of exciting, relaxing, or otherwise changing moods.
+1Extracurricular: Extracurricular activities are those out-of-class pursuits which may or may not be associated with a specific class, in which students enjoy freedom in selection and participation and which carries no grade or academic credit.

+2Possess: Possession includes, without limitation, retention on the student's person without any attempt to distribute.
+This not only includes articles being found on one's person, but also in purses, wallets, backpacks, lockers, desks or vehicles on school property.

+3Show Signs of Use or Consumption: Signs of use or consumption may include behavioral observations such as uncoordinated physical movement, slurred speech, etc. Signs may also include physical manifestations such as alcohol on breath, dilated pupils, etc., regardless of whether there are any observable behavioral changes.

+4Distribute: Distribution includes, without limitation, delivering, selling, offering to sell, giving as gift, passing, or sharing.

+5Mind/Mood Altering Substances: Mind/mood altering substances shall include all alcoholic beverages, all pills, and all other drugs or other substances which may have the effect of exciting, relaxing, or otherwise changing moods.
 Examples include but are not limited to beer, wine, wine coolers liquor; household aerosols, solvents, adhesives, and fuels used as inhalants; steroids, marijuana, hashish, cocaine, in all forms, hallucinogens, opiates, heroin, barbiturates, stimulants, and designer drugs.
-(Designer drugs are those drugs with an altered molecular structure, but otherwise identical to another recognized drug.) - 6.
-Counterfeit Drugs: Counterfeit drugs are those non-prescription substances which may have mind/mood altering properties.
-(Also referred to as "drug look-alikes.") - 7.
-Drug Paraphernalia: Drug paraphernalia includes any utensil or item as defined by ORC 2925.12 and 2925.14 and/or that which in the school's judgment can be associated with the use of mind/mood altering substances.
+(Designer drugs are those drugs with an altered molecular structure, but otherwise identical to another recognized drug.)

+6Counterfeit Drugs: Counterfeit drugs are those non-prescription substances that may have mind/mood altering properties.
+(Also referred to as "drug look-alikes.")

+7Drug Paraphernalia: Drug paraphernalia includes any utensil or item as defined by ORC 2925.12 and 2925.14 and/or that which in the school's judgment can be associated with the use of mind/mood altering substances.
 Examples include, but are not limited to, roach clips, pipes, rolling papers, measuring scales, spoons, razor blades, and syringes.
-Drug paraphernalia may also include pagers, beepers, and other devices as defined by ORC 3313.7537. - 8.
-Enrolled From the first day the participant is registered to attend Granville Schools until that student leaves or graduates from the Granville Schools.
-Under special circumstances, the Athletic Director can determine the end of the season.
+Drug paraphernalia may also include pagers, beepers, and other devices as defined by ORC 3313.7537.

-- 9. Season: From the first day the Ohio High School Athletic Association (OHSAA) allows a team to practice until the awards banquet for each particular sport.
-Under special circumstances, the Athletic Director can determine the end of the season. - 10.
-Verified: Shown to be the truth, to the satisfaction of the Building Principal and/or Athletic Director, or a law enforcement officer, by the presentation of evidence or testimony.
+8Verified: Shown to be the truth, to the satisfaction of the Building Principal and/or Athletic Director, or a law enforcement officer, by the presentation of evidence or testimony.